Step 1: Controlling Tank by Subscribing to the Joy Topic

 target_link_libraries(RttTankController ${roscpp_LIBRARIES})

-choreonoid_add_simple_controller is a function that becomes available when choreonoid is detected by find_package.
-This function is used to build the binary of Choreonoid’s simple controller, and can be used in the same way as CMake’s built-in functions such as add_executable and add_library.
-In this example, the target name “RttTankController” is set and RttTankController.cpp is specified as the source file.
+choreonoid_add_simple_controller becomes available when choreonoid is detected by find_package.
+This function builds Choreonoid’s simple controller binaries and can be used like CMake’s built-in functions such as add_executable and add_library.
+Here we set the target name as RttTankController and specify RttTankController.cpp as the source file.

-In addition, other Choreonoid libraries are also required to build a simple controller, but the links to the basic libraries such as CnoidUtil and CnoidBody are automatically specified by choreonoid_add_simple_controller.
-Therefore there is no need to specify them here.
-The include directories and compile options related to these libraries are also automatically set by choreonoid_add_simple_controller.
+Note that building simple controllers also requires other Choreonoid libraries, but basic ones like CnoidUtil and CnoidBody are automatically set by choreonoid_add_simple_controller, so they don’t need specification here.
+Include directories and compile options related to these libraries are also automatically set by choreonoid_add_simple_controller.

 catkin build

-This command can be run from any directory in the Catkin workspace.
-Please refer to Build in Building Choreonoid related packages for how to build.
+This command can be run from any directory within the Catkin workspace.
+For build methods, also refer to the Building section in Building Choreonoid-related Packages.

 catkin config --cmake-args -DCMAKE_BUILD_TYPE=Release

-It is also possible to specify the default build type in the package by adding a description in CMakeLists.txt.
-In this case, add the following description to the main CMakeLists.txt file.
+You can also specify the default build type on the package side by adding to CMakeLists.txt.
+In that case, add the following to the main CMakeLists.txt:

 if(NOT CMAKE_BUILD_TYPE)